Going to the dentist as a kid is an anxiety-inducing experience, and many find it hard to feel comfortable.

 For problems with tooth decay, there are many solutions, and finding a special needs dentist can be one of the best things for parents of children with autism to do.

 One effective solution to this issue can be cosmetic dentistry.
-This broad branch of dentistry focuses on improving teeth’ appearance after damage or decay has occurred.
+This broad branch of dentistry focuses on improving teeth’ appearance after damage or decay.

 Many studies have shown that kids with autism have a higher chance of suffering from a condition known as Gingival Overgrowth (Gingival hyperplasia).